SRL: Scaling Distributed Reinforcement Learning to Over Ten Thousand Cores: Introduction

-\mzy{ The contributions of this work are summarized as follows.
-First, we provide a novel abstraction on RL dataflows, which can assist in analyzing bottlenecks of existing RL systems and designing flexible APIs for new systems.
-Second, based on this abstraction, we develop \sysname, a scalable, efficient, and extensible distributed RL system that can achieve high training throughput on a local machine while also exhibiting strong scalability in a large cluster.
-Third, we perform an extensive evaluation of the performance of {\sysname} across a wide range of RL testbeds. {\sysname} shows superior scalability and efficiency compared with existing academic libraries as well as OpenAI's industrial system.
-Finally, we perform ablation studies and provide practical guidelines for the community. }
+We make three primary contributions in this paper.
+First, we introduce a general abstraction on RL dataflows, which facilitates massive parallelism and efficient resource utilization under various resource settings.
+Second, based on this abstraction, we develop \sysname, a scalable, efficient, and extensible distributed RL system. \sysname features high-throughput training on both local machines and very large clusters, and flexible APIs that allows easy development of customized algorithms and system components.
+Third, we evaluate the performance of {\sysname} extensively across a wide range of RL testbeds and algorithms in a large scale with up to 15k CPU cores. {\sysname} shows superior scalability and efficiency compared to existing academic systems as well as OpenAI's production system.